-13e.
-For multicast transport between MB-UPF and UPF, SMF configures UPF to receive the multicast session data.
-If multicast transport over N19mb is used, the UPF joins the source specific multicast group of MB-UPF.
-The UPF forwards the data to the PDU session.

-13f.
-The MB-SMF configures the MB-UPF to forward the received multicast session data within the PDU session.
-(This step may be combined with step 13a or 13e).
+11e.
+The MB-SMF configures the MB-UPF to forward the received multicast MBS session data within the PDU session.
+(This step may be combined with step 11a).

-14. The SMF invokes Nsmf_PDUSession_UpdateSMContext response to the AMF.
+12. The SMF responds to the AMF with Nsmf_PDUSession_UpdateSMContext response message.

-15. MB-UPF receives multicast PDUs, either directly from the content provider or via the MBSTF that can manipulate the data.
+13. The MB-UPF receives multicast PDUs, either directly from the content provider or via the MBSTF that can manipulate the data.

-Steps 16 to 18 are for 5GC shared MBS traffic delivery:
+Steps 14 to 16 are for 5GC Shared MBS traffic delivery: